 Once melted, add the coconut oil and shea butter to the other oils.
 This will warm them a bit higher than room temperature.

 Scoop up a clean bucket of fresh snow.
 Bring it inside and weigh out 12 ounces in a heat safe plastic or stainless steel pitcher.
-I did not filter my snow, but if you want to, the directions to do so are at the original idea HERE.

 Wearing proper safety gear (gloves, goggles & long sleeves), weigh out the lye and add it to the freshly collected snow, stirring well until fully dissolved.
 The lye will cause the snow to melt and heat up.
 This is similar to making milk soap, but you don’t have to worry about scorching here!
 Just as if you used water, this step will give off strong fumes that you don’t want to directly breathe in.
 Work in a well ventilated area.

 Using a stick blender, combine the lye mixture and oils for several minutes until you reach trace. (“Trace” means when you drizzle a small bit of the soap mixture over the surface, it will leave a faint pattern or trace before sinking back into itself.)
 (Click HERE for a close up photo demonstrating this phase.)